vampirot800/Paradigm-CardGame/README.md

 ## Description
 I chose to solve a problem involving a card game from codeforces (1400) The solution required must  reconstruct the sequence of rounds played in a card game based on a given set of rules.
 Each round involves two players playing a card, with the second player needing to beat the card played by the first.
-I adapted my solution to this problem by adding the use of a CFG
+I adapted my solution to this problem by adding the use of a CFG and lambda functions
 link: https://codeforces.com/problemset/problem/1932/D

 I modelled my solution with a sequence diagram